Darshanvinchi1/Discord-Clone/README.md

 | command | description                              |
 | :------ | :--------------------------------------- |
 | `dev`   | Starts a development instance of the app |

+## Thanks to Code With Antonio teaching it.